-If you have lived with a teen recently or are beginning your career in middle or high school, then chances are these kids look familiar to you.
+Looking for literacy tips for teens?
+Chances are the kids in this image look familiar to you.
 Perhaps you’ve noticed that teens are very tech savvy often listening to music while they’re working on a paper for English, sending messages to friends through Snapchat, and checking the latest game scores on ESPN.
 Yes, our teens are multi-taskers to the extreme, and if you are teaching them, then chances are you’ve become pretty tech savvy yourself and observed these and many other teen behaviors.

 Today, I am going to share with you information and tips from the literacy perspective, but before I can get to the tips, I think it’s important to share the characteristics of young adult literature to see how these characteristics mesh with the characteristics of teens today.
 It will help us understand the reason Hunger Games, The Maze Runner, and The Fault in Our Stars are so popular with teens today.
 YA books are…